LLM-wrapper: Black-Box Semantic-Aware Adaptation of Vision-Language Models for Referring Expression Comprehension: Experiments

-\textbf{Transferring \ours{} between VLMs.} In~\cref{tab:transfer}, we show that \ours{} transfers well across VLMs.
-For instance, when fine-tuned on \gdinorec{}'s or on \floexp{}'s outputs, `transferring' it at inference time on the other model's outputs gives an increase from +5.6 to +6.3 P@1 over zero-shot VLMs.
-This shows that during our fine-tuning, \ours{} learns spatial and semantic notions that generalize to other models.
-This is interesting in the case of private models, e.g., \gdinonewexp{}~\cite{GDINO_1_5}, where creating the training set can be expensive; for instance to obtain predictions for the train split only would cost $\approx$ \$1,600 (\$20 per 1,000 API calls).
-We experiment on a restricted subset of val-umd corresponding to 300 free API requests to \gdinonewexp{}.
-We show that using \ours{}, fine-tuned on \gdinorec{}'s outputs and used at inference on \gdinonewexp{}'s outputs, boosts results by a significant +29.0 P@1.
-Our method even yields a +11.3 boost in P@1 when reasoning on \gdinonewexp{}'s outputs with a zero-shot LLM.
+\textbf{Transferring a trained \ours{} to a new VLM.} Another advantage of using text as the input format is that \ours{} does not rely on model-specific activation values, making it transferable from one VLM to another.
+For instance, \ours{} can be fine-tuned on \floexp{} and transferred to \gdinoexp{} or \gdinorec{}.
+This is illustrated in \autoref{tab:transfer}, where, for instance, when fine-tuned on \gdinorec{}'s or \floexp{}'s outputs, transferring it at inference time to the other model's outputs gives an increase from +5.1 to +6.9 P@1 over zero-shot VLMs.
+This shows that during fine-tuning, \ours{} learns spatial and semantic notions that generalize to other models.
+This capacity of \ours{} is particularly useful for private models, such as \gdinonewexp{} \citep{GDINO_1_5}, where creating the training set can be expensive -- for instance, getting predictions for RefCOCOg train would cost $\approx$ \$1,600 (\$20 per 1,000 API calls).
+To illustrate this use case, we use a RefCOCOg val subset corresponding to 300 free API calls to \gdinonewexp{}.
+When \ours{} is fine-tuned on \gdinorec{}'s outputs and applied on \gdinonewexp{}'s outputs for inference, results are boosted by a significant +29.0 P@1.
+To ensure that the val-subset reflects the full val set's difficulty, we evaluate \gdinorec{} and \floexp{} on both sets.
+The results are consistent, confirming that the val-subset is a good proxy for the full set and that the performance gains from \ours{} on GD-1.5 are significant This showcases how \ours{} can be used on private models or on continuously updated versions of models without the need to re-train it with each model update.